 - Application of the Hull Vane for a new high-speed vessel concept

-Contact us if you’re studying hydrodynamics or simply interested in the latests developments.
+Contact us if your study is related to the maritime industry or you are simply interested in the latests developments.

 Oh!
 And below a few testimonials from our most recent interns: